Raza Ali Khan

-Raza Ali Khan (born on 8 August 1962) is an Indian classical vocalist of the Patiala gharana.
+Raza Ali Khan (born 8 August 1962) is an Indian classical vocalist of the Patiala gharana.

 He was formerly married to Indian film and television actress Neelima Azeem.

 Early years

-Raza Ali Khan was born in Bombay to Hindustani classical vocalist Ustad Munawar Ali Khan, who was the son of The Legendary Ustad Bade Ghulam Ali Khan.
+Raza Ali Khan was born in Bombay to Hindustani classical vocalist Ustad Munawar Ali Khan, who was the son of Ustad Bade Ghulam Ali Khan.
 He received his early training from his grandfather and then from his father.
 He also accompanied his father on concerts.

 Career

 Raza Ali performs Khayal, Thumri, Dadra, Ghazal, Geet, Sozkhani, Noha Khani, and Manqabat.

 He gave his first solo performance at the Youth Festival in 1977 at the Eden Garden Stadium at Calcutta.

 He has composed Ghazals for Ghulam Ali which were released by Venus, 'Moods and Emotions' and for Penaz Masani which was released by Polydor, 'Dharkan'.
 He remained the chief music director of Venus for four years.
 He also gave music in a Telefilm named Bindia which was produced by Doordarshan and was directed by Uma Vasudeva.